 It is growing as a multi-issue Think – Tank institution, having undertaken Cognitive Research networking universities and institutions of every Nations supporting a range of development activities world-wide that pave the way towards equality, economic growth, entrepreneurship development, employment opportunities, improved income and better living conditions.

 It is an organization with global mandates, funded through the contributions from all the nations and also an organization with an international membership with improved scope and presence.
-Thus, being a Group having members from more than one country, government or non-governmental, profit or non-profit, IOED issue Diplomatic Passport in favour of its Diplomats together with the National Passport with the consent of the member Nations concerned.
+Thus, being a Group having members from more than one country, government or non-governmental, profit or non-profit, IOED issue Identity Cards as per category wise International Norms in favour of its all Members together with the National Passport with the consent of the member Nations concerned.

 International HUMAN EMPOWERMENT UNIVERSITY